saturnism/spring-on-gcp-gitbook/deployment/kubernetes/resources.md

 {% endcode %}

 {% hint style="info" %}
 CPU limit is a _compressible_ resource.
-If the application exceeds the CPU limit, it'll simply be throttled, and thus capping the latency and  throughput.
+If the application exceeds the CPU limit, it'll simply be throttled, thus capping the latency and throughput.
 {% endhint %}

 {% hint style="danger" %}